 Weight Approximately 155 g/5.5 oz.

-The 50mm f/1.8 D lens has long been some of the sharpest and cheapest lens available for most photographers out there, you actually get more than you pay for in my opinion.
+The 50mm f/1.8 D lens has for a long time been some of the sharpest and cheapest lenses available for most photographers out there, you actually get more than you pay for in my opinion.

 The 50mm “nifty fifty” can let you capture images with shallow depth-of-field that lets you isolate subjects from the background, getting great bokeh effects, and has great low-light abilities.

 50mm lens on FX camera captures a scene with a perspective similar to the way we see the world, so the 50mm focal length is what we call normal, that is not because other focal lengths are abnormal, because this focal length captures the scene in front of your camera with a perspective that appears normal to our eye.